777Hemant/smart-learn/README.md

 ## Architecture Diagram
 <br/>
-Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech platform:
+Here is a high-level diagram that illustrates the architecture of the Smart Learn ed-tech platform:

 <hr/>